playframework/playframework/documentation/manual/working/javaGuide/main/async/JavaWebSockets.md

 ## Setting WebSocket handshake headers and cookies

-`acceptWithOptions` and `acceptOrResultWithOptions` also let applications add headers and cookies to the successful `101 Switching Protocols` response:
+`acceptWithOptions` and `acceptOrResultWithOptions` also let applications add headers, cookies, and session data to the successful `101 Switching Protocols` response:

 @[handshake-options](code/javaguide/async/JavaWebSockets.java)

-These headers and cookies are sent only with the opening WebSocket handshake response.
+These headers, cookies, and session updates are sent only with the opening WebSocket handshake response.
 Protocol-owned headers such as `Upgrade`, `Connection`, `Sec-WebSocket-Accept`, and `Sec-WebSocket-Protocol` are controlled by Play and the selected `subprotocol`.

 ## Accessing a WebSocket